xapix-io/json-input-bootstrap-rails/readme.md

 Also, there are some Twitter Bootstrap classes included too, so if you're using that you've got extra built-in styling shortcuts.
 These are discardable/changeable if you like.

 #### json_input_bootstrap_rails.js
-This is where all the javascript lives, including functions to open the modal upon clicking in a text area you want JSONified, adding and deleting rows from the form, and the conversion upon hitting the save button.
+This is where all the javascript lives, including functions to append the modal upon document ready and opening it when you click in a textarea you want JSONified, adding and deleting rows from the form, and the conversion upon hitting the save button.

 ## Don't change these classes!

 These are the classes and IDs you need to make the Javascript (as currently written) work:

-1. Textareas: must have an ID (of anything you want to name it) and a class of "text-area"
+1. Textareas: must have an ID (of anything you want to name it) and a class of "json-input-bootstrap-rails"
-2. Modal: must have an ID of "modal"
+2. Modal: must have an ID of "json-input-modal"
 3. Button to add a row in the form: ID of "add-row"
 4. Delete a row button (looks like an 'X'): class of "delete-button"
 5. Cancel button (just closes/hides the modal): ID of "cancel-button"